9th April 2020

 We start our mornings with a virtual ‘stand up’ where everybody summarises their list of tasks for the day.
 This means everyone is aware of what’s going on across the team and when.
 It creates a sense of shared responsibility, makes work easier to assign, and allows people to plan ahead.
 A shared calendar is also great for a broader overview of tasks and priorities on a daily and weekly basis across the team, helping you to delegate and prioritise workloads.

-Remember also that many colleagues will be working from home with children about and distractions will naturally occur – sometimes even during meetings.
+Remember also that many colleagues will be working from home with children about and distractions will naturally occur – sometimes even during these remote meetings.
 Normalise this and take it in your stride (we’re human after all!), and encourage finding ways to balance both home and work commitments.
 An example of this happening in our own team can be seen with some of our colleagues completing home PE lessons or doing crafts with their children on their breaks and sharing their experiences.
 Not only does this add a sense of normality, but it’s also a real boost to see regular pictures and updates on normal family life!
 Remember, this is a unique situation and everyone is doing the best they can to get things done given the circumstances.

 At times like this, you’ll likely find that colleagues are more willing than ever to deliver on tasks, update on progress and pull together as a team.
 In order to overcome these monumental hurdles imposed by COVID-19, we rely upon collective effort, communication and understanding.

 Challenge 3: “How Can I Help Prevent Loneliness During Remote Working?”